 Jack was preceded in death by his parents and his two sisters, Dolores Bersen and Wanda Scholl.
 He is survived by his loving wife of 64 years, Genevieve, his five children, Bruce Schuvart, Brian Schuvart (Liz), Kathleen Nagle (Michael M.), Michael Schuvart and Maria Kenny (Joe) and by his nine grandchildren, Julia, Sam, Diana, Emily, Gabrielle, Keenan, Jacob, Ryan and Brendan.

 Jack’s family would like to thank the wonderful nurses, caregivers, and associates at Atlantic Home Care and Hospice, who helped Jack on his final journey.

 A Memorial Mass to celebrate Jack’s life will be announced at a later date.
 In lieu of flowers, donations can be made in Jack’s memory to: Our Lady of Lourdes Church, 300 Central Avenue, Mountainside, NJ 07092 or to The Alzheimer’s Foundation of America, 322 8th Avenue, 7th floor, New York, NY 10001 https://alzfdn.org/support-us/donate/.

 The goal isn’t to live forever, the goal is to create something that will...

-To send flowers to the family or plant a tree in memory of John "Jack" Schuvart, please visit our floral store.
+To send flowers to John "Jack" Schuvart's family, please visit our floral store.